Wincent Weiss: 2018–present: Irgendwie anders

 In April 2018, Weiss won the Echo Award in the National Newcomer category.
 He was also nominated for National Pop Artist.
 The same month, he released his single "An Wunder," the lead single from his second album Irgendwie anders.
 It reached the top 20 of the German Singles Chart and gained gold status in Germany.
 Also that year, Weiss voiced the titular character in a German animated fantasy family film Tabaluga, based on the media franchise of the same name created by musician Peter Maffay.
 Irgendwie anders was released in March 2019 and peaked at number two in Germany and Switzerland.
 As with "An Wunder," it was certified gold by the BVMI and produced five further singles, including "Hier mit dir."
 The same year, Weiss participated in the sixth season of the German reality television show Sing meinen Song – Das Tauschkonzert, the German adaptation of The Best Singers franchise.
 In 2020, Weiss released the previously unreleased single "Sag so," a collaboration with Achtabahn.

+From 2021 to 2025, Weiss was featured as a coach on The Voice Kids Germany.
+In 2024, at the conclusion of his fourth season, Jakob Hebgen, a member of Weiss' team, won the season making Weiss the winning coach.
+In 2025, Weiss' team was again victorious when his artist Neo Klingl won on Weiss' fifth season as a coach.